-If you review a customer as genuine then Ravelin will always return ALLOW for that customer.
-They will always be able to transact, however high their machine learning score, however strongly connected to fraud networks, however many chargebacks they may have.
+If you review a customer as genuine then Ravelin will always return ALLOW for that customer, unless they incur an unforgiven dispute after being reviewed as genuine.
+Should they not yet have an unforgiven dispute they will always be able to transact, however high their machine learning score, however strongly connected to fraud networks.
 Any rules that you configure will not change this.

 If you do review someone as genuine, then please do leave a comment on the customer explaining why.
 Comments can be very helpful to Ravelin’s machine learning engineers as they try to improve the system.
 And they’ll help the next person from your company who looks at that customer record.

-Similar to a genine review, a fraudster review is all-powerful.
+Remember, manual reviews stay active for customers and can only be overturned by another review.
 That customer will never be able to transact again unless you remove the review.
 No rules you set will change this (Ravelin personnel are able to install rules that do change this - contact us if you have a need for this).

-As with genuine reviews, please do leave comments with your fraud reviews.
+As with genuine reviews, please leave comments with your fraud reviews.
 These are invaluable to Ravelin, to other people at your company and potentially to you at a later date.
 Explain why you reviewed this customer as a fraudster and any additional evidence you might have found.

 Manual reviews feed into our machine learning model so will have an impact on which customers we allow and prevent in the future via the Ravelin score.
 Similar customers may also be prevented or allowed based on reviews.